 If one wants to build an empire and the other wants a side business with just enough to earn a reasonable income and if one wants a slow and steady path and the other wants to take as many loans as it takes, difficulties are inevitable.
 Which is why it’s important to sit down with your partner and envision the business’ future and the degree and tolerance of risk.

-A detailed business plan with a clear outline of specific goals, development plan for the business and a contingency plan are just a few starters.
+A detailed business plan with a clear outline of specific goals, business formation expenses, development plan for the business and a contingency plan are just a few starters.
 Agreeing on the vision and big picture would ensure a shared perspective and long-term partnership benefits.
 If your views do not align, make sure to communicate if you ever start to see things differently to keep the business going to achieve the ultimate goal.

 3. Be Clear About Your Fortes